App-based ride services brace for more challenges

 Rawalpindi talking to this scribe said a charter of demands to management

-was handedover for a justified fares and insured pay structure of the captains,(a term used for its divers).”The company’s helpline must be available 24 hours, even a captain is not on job, ” he added.
+was handed over for a justified fares and insured pay structure of the captains,(a term used for its divers).”The company’s helpline must be available 24 hours, even a captain is not on job, ” he added.

 The complaints against captains must be transparently investigated for a

-fair play and mangement’s ex-party decsions were agains the moral and legal decorum, he said.
+fair play and management’s ex-party decisions were against the moral and legal decorum, he said.
 “Captains must be given a chance to clarify their positions on public complaints,” he added.

 The annoyed president of traditional Taxi Union Malik Aftab said they